security-force-monitor/research-handbook/source/units-positionings.rst

 This attribute is used to store a reference to a location at which the unit is based, or has operated.
 The value included in this attribute must be selected from :ref:`id:entity` in the Locations sheet.
 For further guidance on the creation, management and use of Locations visit the :ref:`location` documentation.

-The :ref`positioning:location:refs:assertion` should always be the location covering the largest possible area.
+The :ref:`positioning:location:refs:assertion` should always be the location covering the largest possible area.

 .. admonition:: Example